Communicating strategies and needs

 A SEND Support Plan is issued after the Assess, Plan, Review and Do cycle has taken plan and previous supportive actions are revisited, refined and revised with a growing understanding of the student’s needs and of what supports the student in making good progress and securing good outcomes.

-SEND support plans are reviewed three times a year, with a member of the school’s SEN Team or Pastoral Teams and ought to be in place for at least two terms, prior to the consideration of any application for an EHCNA (should it be decided that is the most appropriate course of action).
+SEND support plans are reviewed three times a year, with a member of the school’s SEND Team or Pastoral Teams and ought to be in place for at least two terms, prior to the consideration of any application for an EHCNA (should it be decided that is the most appropriate course of action).
 This is to ensure that enough time has passed to measure the effectiveness of the interventions in place.

 How long will SEND Support Plans remain in place?

 A SEND Support Plan will remain in place for as long as it is needed.
-They will be reviewed on a termly basis and if it is felt that the student no longer requires a SEND Support Plan and doesn’t need to be on the SEN Register, this will be communicated to parents/carers as part of the review process.
+They will be reviewed on a termly basis and if it is felt that the student no longer requires a SEND Support Plan and doesn’t need to be on the SEND Register, this will be communicated to parents/carers as part of the review process.

 Where can I find SEND support plans?